Fly Host Computer Installation and Usage Guide

 2. Serial Terminal Configuration

-- Launch the MobaXterm software
+- Launch MobaXterm software

 - Create a new Serial session